Searching With Coveo Cloud

 - Understanding Stemming

 Stemming is a process which reduces words to their stem, base, or root form.
-The Coveo Cloud platform uses the stem of each queried term to expand the query by searching for the original term and related terms that share the same root.
-This important automatic query expansion process often helps to find what you are looking for by returning more relevant results that would not appear otherwise.
+The index uses the stem of each queried term to expand the query by searching for the original term and also indexed terms that share the same root.
+This important automatic query expansion process often returns relevant results that would not appear otherwise.

 Searching for a term typed in its singular form returns items containing the singular and plural form of the term, and vice-versa.